-A. Minimu m Qualification STEP10

-B. Instruct ional Qualifications:

-1. Successful completion of ID Program or in possession of a valid teaching certificate or a Bachelor of Education.
-1 Step

-2. Total years of post-secondary teaching experience or combination of relief and night school teaching.
-For part-time instructor, six hundred (600) hours equivalent to one (1) year of teaching.
+Α. Minimu mQualification STEP 10 В. Instruct ional Qualifications: 1.
+Successful completion of ID Program or in possession of a valid teaching certificate or a Bachelor of Education.
+1 Step 2.
+Total years of post-secondary teaching experience or combinat of relief and night school teaching.
+For part-time instructor, 600 hours equivalent to one year of teaching.
 1 Step/Yr.

-C. ۸dditio nal Qualifications: •

-C. Additio nai Quainications.

-1. Additional qualifications above minimum for completion of relevant approved courses of studies (e.g., Baccalaureate Degree, Certification, etc.). .5 Step/Yr.
+C. Additio nal Qualifications: 1.
+Additional qualifications above minimum for competitions of relevant approved courses of studies (e.g., Baccalaureate Degree, Certification, etc.). .5 Step/Yr.
+2. 12) -maximum of 10 years after consultation and agreement of the Union. .5 Step/Yr.

-.5 Step/11.

-2. Work experience considered related (including teaching K-Gr.
-12) - maximum of ten (10) years after consultation and

-agreement of the Union. .5 Step/Yr.

 RECOMMENDED STEPS